alanranger/alan-chat-proxy/Architecture and Handover/INGESTION_FIX_PLAN.md

 - Up to 7 duplicate entries per URL
 - Incorrect content matching in the chatbot

+**UPDATE (2025-10-18)**: The critical "free course" query issue has been resolved through database cleanup, but the underlying ingestion duplication problem remains.
+Additionally, a major refactoring effort has been completed, improving code maintainability across 37 functions.

 ## Phase 1: Immediate Database Cleanup
 1. **Identify all duplicate URLs**
    ```sql